DreamOfTheRedChamber/leetcode/README.md

 5. Synchronize with interviewer "***Do you have any concerns for the proposed algorithm?
 Should we write code for this***."

 #### Write test cases <a id="whiteboard-workflow-test-cases"></a>
+* In general, the following types of test cases should be considered
+   * The normal case: e.g. array length of even or odd in sorting algorithms
+   * The extremes: e.g. empty array, one element array, extremely large one array
+   * Nulls and "illegal" input: e.g. input is negative when positive is expected
+   * Strange input: an array already sorted
 * Typical test cases for different input types
    * Integer
       * Integer.MAX_VALUE, Integer.MIN_VALUE